 Have you have been feeling less secure about your food supply this year?
 Maybe growing food for health and living more sustainably has become more of a priority for you.
 If so, I’ve got some timely and helpful resources to share with you.
 Whether you are new to growing food or a seasoned gardener, there are always new things to learn and apply!
 Nature and plants are great teachers but I’ve also devoted time to reading, researching and studying to become healthier, more resilient and grow the best food garden I possibly can.
 Every year I layer my learning and deepen my skill set and this is one of the resources I’ve invested in.

-I’ve partnered with Ultimate Bundles and am excited to release my new organic gardening eBook as one of 33 resources in a bundle of gardening, sustainable living, and homesteading eCourses + eBooks.
+This year, I’ve partnered with Ultimate Bundles to promote my recently published organic gardening eBook as one of 33 resources in a bundle of gardening, sustainable living, and homesteading eCourses + eBooks.
 If you’re interested in growing food, preserving techniques, healthy soil, planning, and optimising small space gardens, you can check out the Gardening & Sustainable Living Bundle here.
-21 eBooks + 7 eCourses + 5 printables and planners for just $19.99.
-At a genuine 95% discount for just 5 days 18-22 May.
+21 eBooks + 7 eCourses + 5 printables and planners for just US$19.99.
+At a genuine 95% discount for just 5 days (5 days 18-22 May).
 Dig in!

 Easy Food Gardening Guide for Beginners